rwxrob/config/README.md

 [![GoDoc](https://godoc.org/github.com/rwxrob/config?status.svg)](https://godoc.org/github.com/rwxrob/config)
 [![License](https://img.shields.io/badge/license-Apache2-brightgreen.svg)](LICENSE)

-This `config` module/command is for managing any configuration as YAML/JSON using industry standards for local configuration and caching.
+This `config` Bonzai branch is for managing any configuration as YAML/JSON using industry standards for local configuration and caching.
-As a Bonzai branch, this module can be used to add a `config` subcommand to any other Bonzai command.
+Use it to add a `config` subcommand to any other Bonzai command, or to your root Bonzai tree (`z`).

 ## Install
 This command can be installed as a standalone program (for combined use with shell scripts perhaps) or composed into a Bonzai command tree.